Celina-2005/Wobble/README.md

 ## Critical reflections
 Max.
 500 woorden

 We got started very quickly, which gave us enough time for everything.
-This allowed us to thoroughly go through all the results and conduct additional literature research for the color test.
+This allowed us to thoroughly go through all the results and conduct additional literature research for the colour test.
 We are both highly motivated to design Wobble in a thoughtful way, which leads to good collaboration and smooth brainstorming sessions.

 So far, Wobble is an idea that teachers and parents in our environment find very interesting.
 This will motivate us even more to continue developing it in the second semester.